Alexandra Mendes

 • You are building new server-side or cloud-native apps.

-Examples of workloads best suited to .NET
+Workloads best suited to .NET

-• Web APIs deployed to Azure Kubernetes Service (AKS)
+• Web APIs deployed to Azure Kubernetes Service (AKS).

-• Cross-platform desktop apps using .NET MAUI
+• Cross-platform desktop apps using .NET MAUI.

-• High-throughput data processing or real-time systems
+• High-throughput data processing or real-time systems.

-• Integration with Azure AI, ML.NET, or third-party AI libraries
+• Integration with Azure AI, ML.NET, or third-party AI libraries.

 In short: